 - Choose a Carrier: When you set up the worktable for your FluentControl script, you first choose a carrier with the required number of sites.
 Each of the sites can hold labware.
-If you cannot find the carrier you need, you can define a new carrier. - Choose the Labware: You then choose the labware you want to use.
-If you cannot find the labware you need, you can define a new labware item. - Position the Carriers: Position the carriers on the worktable and place the labware onto the carriers. - Editing an existing Script: The procedure to follow to set up a script is described in detail in Editing an existing script, refer to section "Editing an Existing Script" [▶ 106].
+If you cannot find the carrier you need, you can define a new carrier by duplicating an existing one.
+Be aware that you are duplicating from a similar carrier.
+Otherwise this can lead to arms colliding with the worktable.
+Special carriers are hotels, carousels, stackers and passive stacks.
+Bounding boxes of labware or carriers placed onto those special carriers will not be considered by the PathFinder. - Choose the Labware: You then choose the labware you want to use.
+If you cannot find the labware you need, you can define a new labware item. - Position the Carriers: Position the carriers on the worktable and place the labware onto the carriers.

+Editing an existing Script: The procedure to follow to set up a script is described in detail in Editing an existing script, refer to section "Editing an Existing Script" [> 107].